M. C. Escher in popular culture: Film

-In Dario Argento's 1977 film Suspiria, Escher's art is painted on several walls, as well as the main location of the film being on the fictitious "Escherstrasse", an obvious nod to the artist.
+In Dario Argento's 1977 film Suspiria, Escher's art is painted on several walls.
+As well, the main location of the film is on the fictitious "Escherstrasse", which is named after Escher.

 Jim Henson's 1986 fantasy film Labyrinth features a room based on the painting Relativity.

-The slasher film A Nightmare on Elm Street 5: The Dream Child (1989) features a pastiche of House of Stairs or Relativity conjured up by Freddy Krueger in his dream dimension, referred to in the script as the "Escher Maze", where it is described as "an Escheresque, expressionistic landscape" and "an insane, logic-defying world where water runs uphill and stairs and doors stand at impossible angles to one another."
+The slasher film A Nightmare on Elm Street 5: The Dream Child (1989) features a pastiche of House of Stairs or Relativity conjured up by Freddy Krueger in his dream dimension, referred to in the script as the "Escher Maze".
+It is described as "an Escheresque, expressionistic landscape" and "an insane, logic-defying world where water runs uphill and stairs and doors stand at impossible angles to one another."

 The idea of Shahram Mokri's 2013 film Fish & Cat was inspired by Escher's paintings.
-The director gives a change in the perspective of time in one single shot.
+The director gives a change in the perspective of time in a single shot.

 Christopher Nolan's 2010 film Inception contains a scene alluding to Escher's work in a dream setting.

-In Night at the Museum: Secret of the Tomb (2014), Sir Lancelot, Teddy Roosevelt, and Larry Daley enter the painting Relativity, and experience the same strange gravity featured in the painting.
+In Night at the Museum: Secret of the Tomb (2014), Sir Lancelot, Teddy Roosevelt, and Larry Daley enter the painting Relativity, and experience the same strange gravity featured in it.

-In the 2024 horror film Imaginary, the world of imagination – known as the Never-Ever – where the demon lures the protagonists resembles Relativity.
+In the 2024 horror film Imaginary, the world of imagination – known as the Never-Ever – where the demon Chauncey lures the protagonists resembles Relativity.